 Things that make your allergies or asthma worse are called triggers.
-It is important to know your triggers because avoiding them is your first step toward feeling better.
 Smoking is a trigger for many people who have asthma.
+It is important to know your triggers because avoiding them is your first step toward controlling your asthma.

 You do not have to be a smoker for smoking to cause harm.
 Exposure to someone else's smoking (called secondhand smoke) is a trigger for asthma attacks in children and adults.

 Smoking weakens the lungs.
-When you have asthma and smoke, your lungs will weaken more rapidly.
-Smoking around a child with asthma will weaken their lungs too.
+When you have asthma and you smoke, your lungs will weaken more rapidly.
+Smoking around children with asthma will weaken their lungs, too.

 Children who are around others who smoke are much more likely to:

 No one should smoke in your house.
-This includes you, your visitors, your child’s babysitters, and anyone else who comes to your house.
+This includes you and your visitors.

 Smokers should smoke outside and wear a coat.
 The coat will keep smoke particles from sticking to their clothes.
-They should leave the coat outside or away from a child with asthma.
+They should leave the coat outside or put is somewhere away from a child with asthma.

 Secondhand smoke will also cause more asthma attacks and make allergies worse in adults.

 If there are smokers at your workplace, ask someone about policies regarding if and where smoking is allowed.
-Tips to help with secondhand smoke at work are:
+To help with secondhand smoke at work are:

 - Make sure there are proper containers for smokers to throw away their cigarette butts and matches.